 Arriving for the Musical Sound Massage

-I made up my mind and strode purposely past the cafe, and into the courtyard behind.
+At the cafe, I made up my mind and strode purposely past the tables and chairs, and into the courtyard behind.
 Several young hippies were preparing to do some painting and called out to me.
 I told them what I was there for, and they pointed me to the meditation hall.